Dimers on Riemann surfaces II: conformal invariance and scaling limit: CRSF and loop measures on surfaces

 Indeed the first equality follows from the observation that the set of all $\bs \eta$ contractible loops can be partitioned into those which are Wilson contractible rooted at $x_0$, and then those which are Wilson contractible when rooted at $x_1$ and does not intersect $x_0$, and so on.
 Finally observe that (by definition of $g$),

 which completes the proof. \end{proof}

 \begin{remark} Note that although the order of the vertices is irrelevant in Wilson's algorithm, it is \emph{a priori} not obvious that the expression in the identity \eqref{LE_surf_n} gives the same answer when we switch the order of the paths. {However in light of Wilson's algorithm, the loop measure term is invariant under reordering of the paths.
-Also for two different $\bs \eta$'s the loops which are $\bs \eta$-contractible for one but not for the other must have a non-contractible support, and we will see later in \cref{L:fewcontractible} that this has bounded mass.} \end{remark}
+Also for two different $\bs \eta$'s the loops which are $\bs \eta$-contractible for one but not for the other must have a non-contractible support, and we will see later in \cref{L:fewcontractible} that this set of loops has bounded mass.} \end{remark}

 In Wilson's algorithm for a Uniform Spanning Tree, a remarkable and extremely useful feature is that the loops generated along the way form a realisation of the Poissonian loop soup with intensity $\mass$ (and are furthermore independent of the UST).
 This relationship is in turn a convenient way of proving estimates about the loop measure $\mass$, as we will see (Theorem \ref{T:loopsoupRW}).
+For what follows it is useful to explain this in a bit more detail.
+Given a random walk trajectory $(X_t)_{0 \le t \le \tau_D}$ considered up until its hitting time of the boundary, there is a well defined operation (involving extra randomness), which associates to $X$ a collection $\ell (X)$ of unrooted loops.
+This collection is obtained from merging the (necessarily simple) loops erased from $X$ in Wilson's algorithm, and resplitting them appropriately with the help of a suitable Poisson--Dirichlet distribution; see for instance \cite[Proposition 5.4 and Remark 15]{Chang2016} for details.
+We skip the details of the description as we will not be needing the exact description of the surgery behind this merging and splitting procedures.
+Rather, the fact that there is a Poissonian description of these loops is all we will use later.

-Unfortunately, in the case of CRSF, because of the $\eta$-contractibility condition in Theorem \ref{density_non_contractible}, the relationship between loops coming from Wilson's algorithm and the Poissonian loop soup is more subtle.
-We can summarise this relationship as follows. \begin{thm} Let $\cT$ be the CRSF obtained by performing Wilson's algorithm on a graph embedded in a manifold (which does not need to be a surface).
-We view $\cT$ as an ordered sequence of paths $\cT = (\eta_1, \ldots, \eta_r)$.
-Then given $\cT$, the set of loops erased by Wilson's algorithm can be described by a Poisson point process with intensity $\mass|_{\{\ell: \ell \text{ is $\cT$-contractible}\}}$, viewed as a collection of loops in the space of unrooted loops\footnote{This is what is called a \emph{loop soup} in the simply connected case. }
+We will state an analogue of this fact for CRSFs.
+However, in this case, because of the $\eta$-contractibility condition in Theorem \ref{density_non_contractible}, the relationship between loops coming from Wilson's algorithm and the Poissonian loop soup is more subtle.
+We can summarise this relationship as follows.